estherszliu/EstherFaithDennis_T1A3/readme.md

 If the employee id is correct, the app will print a message to the terminal showing the employee that was deleted.

 ### Exit
 If the user choose 5 to exit, the app will no longer be running.
 Rerun `./run_app.sh` to choose more commands.

+## More Help
+Also more help can be read in the `docs/help_readme.md` file.

 # Project Planning
 To do the project planning I did these things